CHILDREN'S RAPE KITS

 A great deal of attention in recent years has been focused on the backlog for testing rape kits in many states, with the attention almost uniformly on the needs and experiences of adult victims.

 CNN separated out those cases and forwarded approximately 185 cases drawn from 7 states.
-Among those cases we examined, the rape kit was often destroyed long before the statute of limitations (SOL) ran out (see Appendix A).
-Given that the most child victims need decades to press charges or to sue their abusers and enablers, this indicates there may be a serious problem.
+Among those cases we examined, the rape kit was often destroyed long before the statute of limitations (SOL) ran out.
+Given that most child victims need decades to press charges or to sue their abusers and enablers, this indicates that there is a serious problem.
 This lack of justice is not only a judicial problem, but

 What We Need to Know

-CHILD USA proposes that in conjunction with the Office of the Attorney General, we gather and examine files involving allegations of child sex abuse and/or rape to determine how rape kits are handled, with attention to the procedures followed; the pace at which they are tested; and the provenance of the kits over time.
+CHILD USA will be gathering and examining files involving allegations of child sex abuse and/or rape to determine how rape kits are handled, with attention to the procedures followed; the pace at which they are tested; and the provenance of the kits over time.

 We are also interested in learning what training is provided to law enforcement personnel about the SOLs for the various offenses related to child sex abuse and rape.